Customizations

 </div>

-file contains this code:
+and the custom.css file contains this code: